Title 105 | Chapter 001 | Regulation 330REG

 The current rate of pay shall be equal to the final compensation as of the cost calculation date.(b)

-Final compensation shall be determined as of the cost calculation date, except that the final compensation of nonhazardous members of the County Employees Retirement System or Kentucky Employees Retirement System with an effective retirement date within the window established in KRS 61.510(14)(b) and 78.510(14)(b) shall be based on the three (3) fiscal years with the highest average monthly earnings if the sum of the employee's service when added to their age would equal at least seventy-five (75), assuming the employee's service includes all service:1.
+Final compensation shall be determined as of the cost calculation date, except that the final compensation of nonhazardous members of the County Employees Retirement System or Kentucky Employees Retirement System with an effective retirement date within the window established in KRS 61.510(14)(b) and 78.510(14)(b) shall be based on the three (3) fiscal years with the highest average monthly earnings if the sum of the employee's service when added to his or her age would equal at least seventy-five (75), assuming the employee's service includes all service:1.

 Remaining on an active installment purchase agreement;2.